 For a Master Electrician license in Texas you will need at least 12,000 hours of on the job training all under supervision of an already licensed master electrician.
 You also need to have held a journeyman electrician license for 2 or more years.
 Finally you must have passed a master electrician test.

-For a journeyman or journeyperson license you will need at least 8,000 hours of on the job training all under the supervision of an already licensed master electrician.
+For a journeyman license you will need at least 8,000 hours of on the job training all under the supervision of an already licensed master electrician.
 You also need to have passed a journeyman electrician test held in the state.

 The difference between these two licenses is that a master electrician can perform all work without supervision while a journeyman need to be under supervision of a master.
 This is standard regulatory practice.
 Obviously a master electrician in the state of Texas can better serve customers and demand higher rates for work performed.
 Many people strive to become master electricians in TX.